 Ivan Jimenez is a visiting researcher at the Institute for Computational Design and Construction, where he joins the Institute as a 2016/2017 German Chancellor’s Fellow of the Alexander von Humboldt Foundation.
 His research looks into advanced fabrication processes with a focus on robotics in Architecture and building at a large scale.

 Ivan has a professional and academic background from Germany, Spain, France, Chile, Mexico and the United States.
 He graduated from University of Houston’s Gerald D. Hines of Architecture with a Bachelor of Architecture, B.S. in Environmental Design along with a Construction Management minor (12/2013).
 He was recipient of the Hines Fellowship to work for Enric Miralles/Benetta Tagliabue-EMBT in Barcelona, Spain.
 While working in Chile for Fluxá & Haas Arquitectos, he formed part of the restoration team for Chile’s second biggest stadium.
-He was also awarded with the Hispanic Association for Colleges and Universities (HACU) National Internship Program, were he worked for the U.S. Department of Veteran Affairs in collaboration with NBBJ Architects.
-He practiced at SFP Architekten, collaborating with the Bosch’s global hub for research and development and participated in a master plan intervention to reactivate Egon Eirmann’s IBM Headquarter Campus.
+He was also awarded with the Hispanic Association for Colleges and Universities (HACU) National Internship Program, where he worked for the U.S. Department of Veteran Affairs in collaboration with NBBJ Architects.
+He practiced at SFP Architekten, collaborating with the Bosch’s global hub for research and development center and in a master plan intervention to reactivate Egon Eirmann’s IBM Headquarter Campus.

-Before joining the ICD, Ivan worked at a Design-Build Collaborative, were he acted as the project manager for several high-end residential projects.
+Prior to joining the ICD, Ivan worked at a Design-Build Collaborative, where he acted as the project manager for several high-end residential projects.
 Ivan is also Co-Founder of Aora.Space, which connects local start-ups to institutions and citizens worldwide.